GLOBAL MARKETS-Euro rises on ECB talk, earnings buoy Dow

 Market support from central banks has been expected for weeks as economic data sags globally.
 Weak readings on Britain's gross domestic product and on a German business sentiment survey added to worries about slowing growth.

 Top Fed officials recently spelled out what measures they might take to boost growth and hiring.
-Fed action could come as soon as its policy meeting next week, on July 31-Aug.
-1.
+Fed action could come as soon as next week, as its policy-setting committee meets Tuesday and Wednesday.

 "Right now in my view it's still Fed rhetoric, but enough to keep investors confident to take risk.
 I don't necessarily see tangible action.
 I think the Fed is afraid to take action, fearful the market could shrug it off," Ablin said.

-Despite a sluggish recovery and a suggestion by some analysts that the U.S. economy may already be in recession, the S&P 500 hit its highest level in 2-1/2 months last week.
+Despite a sluggish recovery and some analysts suggesting the U.S. economy may already be in recession, the S&P 500 hit its highest level in 2-1/2 months last week.

-The MSCI world equity index was flat on Wednesday, but has fallen 2.4 percent so far this week as concerns about the impact of Europe's problems on growth spread across the world.
+The pan-European FTSEurofirst 300 index dipped 0.07 percent after a weak U.S. reading on new home sales.
+U.S. dollar-denominated Nikkei futures rose 0.4 percent.

-U.S. dollar-denominated Nikkei futures rose 0.1 percent in choppy trading.
-The pan-European FTSEurofirst 300 index closed 0.07 percent lower.
+The MSCI world equity index edged 0.2 percent higher but has fallen more than 2 percent so far this week as concerns about the impact of Europe's problems on growth spread across the world.

-Further supporting the euro, Spain and France said that a single supervisory mechanism for the bloc's banks needs to be adopted by the end of the year.
+Further supporting the euro, Spain and France said that for stability a single supervisory mechanism for the bloc's banks needs to be adopted by the end of the year.

 The gains in the euro came despite the weak economic data from Germany and the UK, which reinforced the view that even Europe's biggest economies were being damaged by the debt crisis.